Robert Stack: Career

-Universal
+Stack took drama courses at Bridgewater State University, a mid-sized liberal-arts school located 25 miles southeast of Boston.
+His deep voice and good looks attracted the attention of producers in Hollywood.
 When Stack visited the lot of Universal Studios at age 20, producer Joe Pasternak offered him an opportunity to enter the business.
 Recalled Stack, "He said, 'How'd you like to be in pictures?
 We'll make a test with Helen Parrish, a little love scene.'
 Helen Parrish was a beautiful girl.
 'Gee, that sounds keen,' I told him.
 I got the part."

 Stack's first film, which teamed him with Deanna Durbin, was First Love (1939), produced by Pasternak.
 This film was considered controversial at the time, as he was the first actor to give Durbin an on-screen kiss.
 Stack won critical acclaim for his next role, The Mortal Storm (1940) starring Margaret Sullavan and James Stewart, and directed by Frank Borzage at Metro-Goldwyn-Mayer.
 He played a young man who joins the Nazi party.

 Back at Universal, Stack was in Pasternak's A Little Bit of Heaven (1940), starring Gloria Jean, who was that studio's back-up for Deanna Durbin.
 Stack was reunited with Durbin in Pasternak's Nice Girl?
 (1941).

-Stack then starred in a Western, Badlands of Dakota (1942), co-starring Richard Dix and Frances Farmer.
+Stack then starred in a Western, Badlands of Dakota (1941), co-starring Richard Dix and Frances Farmer.